saifalbaghdadi/Accenture_DataAnalysis/README.md

 Data types changed

 **3-PROCESS**
-City attribute of 119 restaurant was missing, data vas not real so it left empty While transferring data to csv files some letters like ***é*** used in restaurant and orderableitem tables were lost, they were fixed, extra brackets removed, other typos fixed.
-Dublicate values removed from Allergy table
+City attribute of 119 restaurant was missing, data was not real so it left empty.
+While transferring data to csv files some letters like ***é*** used(French words) in restaurant and orderable_item tables were lost, they were fixed.
+Extra brackets removed.
+Other typos fixed.
+Dublicate values removed from Allergy table.

 **4-ANALYZE**
 PowerBi used for analysis
+Excel software used for data cleaning

 **5-SHARE**
 Power Bi file is included in this repo